LexBorisoff/fs-hooks/README.md

 ### Target file and directory objects

 The `file` method accepts a `targetFile` argument of type `FileTargetInterface` and the `dir` method accepts a `targetDir` argument of type `DirTargetInterface`.
-These arguments are objects that *respresent* the selected file or directory from the tree when you call the `hooks` function (returned from `useHooks`).
+These arguments are objects that *represent* the selected file or directory from the tree when you call the `hooks` function (returned from `useHooks`).
 Following the above example, when calling `hooks` like this:

 ```typescript
 const file1 = hooks((root) => root.dir1.dir2.file1);